Dan Benjamin

 Dan Paul Benjamin (born October 26, 1972) is a software developer, user interface designer, writer, and podcaster.
-He is the founder of 5by5 and owner of Bacon Method.
+He is the founder of 5by5 and Fireside.fm, CTO of Spooler Media, and owner of Bacon Method.

 Career

+Benjamin graduated with a B.A. in technical writing with a computer science focus from the University of Central Florida in 1994.

 In 2010, Benjamin started 5by5 Studios, a podcast production outlet that currently produces nineteen shows, including several co-hosted shows such as Back to Work with Merlin Mann and The Ihnatko Almanac with Andy Ihnatko.
-Based on his popular podcasts, Benjamin has been called "the king of Apple talk radio" by Philip Elmer-DeWitt of Fortune Magazine and CNN.
-In the past, he co-founded Cork'd and Playgrounder, and wrote the CMS behind A List Apart.
+Based on his popular podcasts, Benjamin has been called "the king of Apple talk radio" by Philip Elmer-DeWitt of Fortune magazine and CNN.
+In the past, he co-founded Cork'd and Playgrounder, and wrote the content management system behind A List Apart.
 Additionally, he has made educational screencasts through PeepCode.
 Benjamin has appeared on the Fox News program Strategy Room – Gadgets and Games multiple times to discuss various topics.

-In 2017, he released fireside.fm, a platform for podcasters.
-Benjamin holds a B.A. in Technical Writing with a Computer Science focus from the University of Central Florida.
+In 2016, he released Fireside.fm, a platform for podcasters, which was acquired by Very Good Software in 2024.

+In February 2022, Benjamin became the CTO of Spooler Media, an audio publishing tools company.

+As of 2025, 5by5 Productions is labeled inactive by the Texas Secretary of State Office.
+The last published podcast with Dan Benjamin was the 644th episode of Back 2 Work on April 3, 2024.

+In October 2025, Benjamin started a new project called The Unusual Newsletter.